 Gun control: an eternal and unfortunately reoccurring debate in the United States.
-Ever since the school shooting in Parkland, Florida, on February 14 that claimed the lives of 17 teachers and students, the debate over gun control has been raging.
+Waves of school shootings over the last several years have left the debate over gun control raging.
 Supporters of gun control have pitted themselves fiercely against pro-gun politicians and the National Rifle Association (NRA).

 Comparisons between France and the United States in this area are difficult because there are not many comparable statistics.
 US government-funded gun research is mostly at a standstill because of a 1996 amendment to a spending bill that forbade the Centers for Disease Control and Prevention (CDC) from using funds to “advocate or promote gun control.”
 The statistics we have found highlight America’s isolated position on guns, and some similarities between the two countries.